NFL DFS picks, Ravens vs. Patriots: Daily Fantasy lineup advice for 'Sunday Night Football'

-NFL DFS, Ravens vs. Patriots: Top daily Fantasy picks, lineups, advice, stacks for 'Sunday Night Football'
+NFL DFS, Ravens vs. Patriots: Optimal daily Fantasy picks, lineup advice, stacks for 'Sunday Night Football'

 DFS millionaire Mike McClure shares his top daily fantasy picks and lineup advice for Baltimore vs. New England on 'Sunday Night Football'